anacazu/condaqtor/index.md

   <img src="assets/duck_logo_yellow_no_background.png" alt="Logo" style="height:100px; width:auto;">
 </p>

-The goal behind the conDAQtor project is to provide support for researchers at public universities and institutes.
+# conDAQtor: Directing the lab orchestra

+**The problem**
+The home-written software that labs need to acquire data determines the possibilities of the experiment.
+Knowledge about such software is not shared between PhD generations or research groups, resulting in a lack of continuity and time-consuming duplicated efforts.

+**My goal**
+Make research more efficient by offering support and training to researchers, while building a national network for knowledge transfer according to FAIR principles.

+**Expected results**
+Faster, more advanced experiments.
+Improved software reusability, and a strong network of labs that accumulate and share expertise.

+**How you can help the project**
+Provide feedback on the feasibility of the project, and support for the next steps towards realizing the project through a funded position.

-Here you can find some information and a survey aimed at researchers.
+You can also find here some information and a survey aimed at researchers.

 ## 📄 Information